WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 Each media chunk has the following properties in the envelope part:

-* The truncated sequence number, which provides the absolute ordering of the packets for the codec. (tag = 1)
+* Media or Control: a boolean which indicates whether this is a media or control packet.
+The remaining parameters apply when it is media.

+* The truncated sequence number, which provides the absolute ordering of the packets for the codec. (tag = 1).
+The sequence number is actually 64 bits long, but the encoding is of variable length.
+This allows for any number of bits to be sent on the wire.
+If N bits are sent, where N is less than 64, the value is treated as the truncated version of the actual sequence number, and the recipient computes it from prior packets.
+Clients MUST send full values until such time as they receive an acknowledgement of the media packet containing a full value, and after that, SHOULD send truncated values.
+For video, if the media is an intra-frame, the full value MUST be present.

 * The truncated timestamp, which provides the wall clock time in ms of when the first sample of media in the chunk was recorded.
-Full values is sent periodically but all packets should have a truncated version.  (tag = 2)

-* An optional codec type that is sent periodically.
-Value is a string such as "opus".  (tag = 3)
+Like sequence number, this value is represented with 64 bits, but truncated values can be sent.
+The client MUST send full values until the first packet containing a full value has been acknowleded, and after that, SHOULD send truncated values.
+For video, if the media is an intra-frame, the full value MUST be present. (tag = 2)

+* The truncated payload type, which is a 32 bit integer specifying the codec in use.
+The integral values are maintained an in IANA registry and directly map to the media type names.
+It is encoded as a variable length field, enabling a small number of bits for frequent codecs. (tag = 3)

+* The media source, which is an 8 bit integer specifying the ID of the media source for this chunk.

+* The media sink, which is an 8 bit integer specifying the ID of the media sync for this chunk.

 * Optional Reference frame flag.
 Indicates other chunks are encoded based on this frame.
 Typically used with video codecs and only set